| Lulu |

 *You get to choose your own retail price.

-*You can buy copies of your book paying only your printing costs (though these costs seem to be somewhat inflated).
+*You can buy copies of your book paying only your printing costs (though these costs are on the high end of the spectrum).

 *A fairly competitieve eBook publishing deal (no, it's not the best but if you want a one-stop-shop publisher covering both print and electronic version Lulu does offer a reasonable deal). |

-*Somewhat expensive setup fee for their publishing packages.
+*Very expensive setup fee for their design packages.

 *Contract as such is not available online though chances are that there is a huge problem with it.